Red list laundrette: how to avoid hotel quarantine legally and responsibly

 Yes – the first one being, “Will the third country let me in?”
 With rules changing frequently and unpredictably, you should always check direct with a consulate of the country you propose to use as your quarantine laundrette.

-For example, the obvious choice for laundering red list status from Turkey is neighbouring Bulgaria.
+For example, the obvious choice for laundering red-list status from Turkey is neighbouring Bulgaria.
 While the UK is on Bulgaria’s own red list, Turkey is amber – meaning that fully vaccinated travellers are admitted on production of an EU digital Covid certificate “or a similar document containing the same data as the EU digital Covid certificate,” according to the health authorities in the capital, Sofia.

 It may be that NHS proof of vaccination is acceptable, but that should be double-checked with a Bulgarian consulate in Turkey before attempting to travel.

 Greece is an alternative, with fully vaccinated passengers allowed in from Turkey on presentation of proof of jabs (or of recovery) without the need to quarantine; again, check the latest rules before you set off, which in the case of Greece – and many other countries – include a requirement to fill out an online form before departure.